Thumbnail image

 Codebase and UI Audit

 Our first step was to conduct a comprehensive audit of the entire platform.
-I took inventory of every button, form, and color to create a clear picture of our inconsistencies and identify the most critical components to build first.
+We took inventory of every button, modal, and colors to create a clearer picture of the inconsistencies and identify the most critical components to build first.

 Weekly Syncs with Engineers

-We had weekly collaborative sessions with the engineering team where we reviewed existing components, discussed their codebase and maintenance challenges, and got their direct input on component structure and naming conventions, ensuring what we designed was practical to build and maintain.
+We had weekly collaborative sessions with the engineering team where we reviewed existing components, discussed their codebase and maintenance challenges, and got their direct input on component structure and naming conventions.

 System Foundations